AidanGood/204P1/README.md

   d) can return the total $ worth of the inventory
 3. Run the program on a webbrowser with a simple HTML GUI

-Can test out the program by running
+Can test out the program by running simple_web_server.py and typing in localhost:8080/ into any web browser address bar.